 To donate any code-plugs please forward them to email@example.com.
 We will validate them and once approved they will be added to the REPO.

 Do you offer internet access to Ham’s over DMR or D-STAR?

 While in the past this has been done and tested, currently we do not due to legal reasons.
 Unless you have a commercial internet service with reseller permission it is illegal to connect any internet directly to DMR for re-use to the public.
 And yes the Carrier and the Feds will show up at your door lol.
 TRUST ME! 😉

 Why do you route your DMR and DSTAR traffic over IPv6 versus IPv4?

 While IPv6 has been around for about 10 years, the world is just now starting to adopt its use more and more due to the shortage of IPv4 addresses available.
+We currently own and route thousands of IPv6 sub-nets over multiple ASN’s giving us millions of IPv6 addresses at our disposal.
 IPv6 being so new has nearly no congestion on networks and very minimal latency as compared to IPv4.
 Digital Radio technologies such as DMR require less than 700ms of latency which can be an issue on some larger networks however if you route that traffic over IPv6 instead it is a lot cleaner due to the way it routes and moves traffic via RA.
 On a small DMR network this isn’t such a big deal however when you want to route DMR over larger segments you want the traffic as clean as possible.
 There are also a lot more fancy features in IPv6 and RA that you can use in DMR/Digital networks such as these like better compression, roaming IP, and others.